AdhamNasr/FWD-weather-app/ReadMe.md

 The main goal of the project is to create an asynchronous web app that uses a Web API and user data to dynamically update the UI.
 The following are the requirements to pass the project.

-### Project Environment
+### Project Environment Setup

 #### **Node and Express Environment**:

 Node and Express should be installed on the local machine.
-The project file server.js should require express(), and should create an instance of their app using express.
+The project file `server.js` should require `express()`, and should create an instance of their app using express.

-The Express app instance should be pointed to the project folder with .html, .css, and .js files.
+The Express app instance should be pointed to the project folder with `.html`, `.css`, and `.js` files.

 #### **Project Dependencies**:

-The ‘cors’ package should be installed in the project from the command line, required in the project file server.js, and the instance of the app should be setup to use cors().
+The `cors` package should be installed in the project from the command line, required in the project file `server.js`, and the instance of the app should be setup to use `cors()`.

-The body-parser package should be installed and included in the project.
+The `body-parser` package should be installed and included in the project.

 #### **Local Server**: